 Find out who can qualify for Council Tax Support.

-Council Tax Support is a council tax discount which reduces the amount of council tax you have to pay.
-The amount of discount you receive depends on your income.
+Council Tax Support is a council tax discount.
+It reduces the amount of council tax you have to pay.
+The size of the discount you get depends on your income.
 There is a maximum discount of 75%, unless you qualify as a member of a

 You may be eligible for Council Tax Support if you:

 - live in the UK

 Find out if you can get Council Tax Support

 Check whether you could be eligible to claim Council Tax Support or other benefits using

 How savings, investments and property affect your Council Tax Support